Chdh11/AI-Interview-Coach/README.md

 - **Job Description–Driven Interviews**: Paste any job description — technical or non-technical — and the app generates tailored behavioral and technical questions aligned with the role.

--**Voice-First Experience**: Speak your answers aloud using your microphone.
+- **Voice-First Experience**: Speak your answers aloud using your microphone.
 The app transcribes your speech in real-time using **Whisper** and responds to you via audio using **gTTS**.

-**AI Feedback in Real Time**: After you answer, **Gemini** evaluates your response and gives feedback on clarity, relevance, structure, and overall delivery — just like a real interviewer might.
+- **AI Feedback in Real Time**: After you answer, **Gemini** evaluates your response and gives feedback on clarity, relevance, structure, and overall delivery — just like a real interviewer might.

-**Difficulty Modes**: Choose **Beginner**, **Intermediate**, or **Advanced**.
+- **Difficulty Modes**: Choose **Beginner**, **Intermediate**, or **Advanced**.
 The complexity of questions scales with your selection, making the app suitable for all experience levels.

-**Streamlit-Powered UI**: Fast-loading, mobile-friendly interface with minimal clicks, simple navigation, and smooth interaction between voice, feedback, and controls.
+- **Streamlit-Powered UI**: Fast-loading, mobile-friendly interface with minimal clicks, simple navigation, and smooth interaction between voice, feedback, and controls.

 ---